-The following table sets out, for each director, the value of option-based awards and share-based awards which vested during the seven-month fiscal year ended December 31, 2011 and the value of non-equity incentive plan compensation earned during the seven-month fiscal year ended December 31, 2011.
+The following table sets out, for each director, the value of option-based awards and share-based awards which vested during the fiscal year ended December 31, 2012 and the value of non-equity incentive plan compensation earned during the fiscal year ended December 31, 2012.

 Name Value vested during the year(\$) (1) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-Dennis Wood 102,000
+Dennis Wood - -

-Jean-Marie Bourassa 85,000
+Jean-Marie Bourassa -

-John Davis 85,000
+John Davis -

-Pierre Shoiry 68,000
+Pierre Shoiry - -

 Jacques L'Ecuyer -

-Frank Fache - -

-Laurent Raskin

 (1) The options vest at a rate of 100% on the first anniversary of their date of grant.
-This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date, namely: (\$8.31) on June 7, 2011 and the exercise prices of \$4.91.
+This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date, namely: \$1.84 on August 31, 2012 and the exercise prices of \$8.64.
 The actual gain, if any, will depend on the value of the common shares on the dates on which the options are exercised.
 See "Long-Term Incentive Plan (Stock Options)" above.

 (2) The Corporation does have a share-based compensation plan in the form of the RSU Plan.
-As at December 31, 2011, no RSUs have been granted to the directors under the RSU Plan.
+As at December 31, 2012, no RSUs have been granted to the directors under the RSU Plan.